hadrien97/XlwingsTools/README.md

 This script add the following functionalities:

 ### Resizing table
-By default xlwings doesn't allow to resize a table or a range to fit the desire dataframe.
+By default xlwings doesn't allow to resize a table or a label to fit the desire dataframe.
 ```
 import xlwings as xw
 sheet = xw.Book().sheets[0]